-- 5. We will use Piazza for online discussions and for answering questions about the assignments.
-You must sign up for a Piazza account by the end of this week.
-Questions about the class must be posted to Piazza1 and NOT emailed to the TAs or the professor (you can send a private note to "Instructors" if needed). - 6.
-We'll post asynchronous videos of the course content every week by Tuesday evening Pacific time.
+- 5. We'll post asynchronous videos of the course content every week by Tuesday evening Pacific time.
 You should watch these videos before the problem solving sessions each video will be 1.5 hours long.
-There'll be an online quiz every week due on Monday 11:59 PM Pacific time, based on the contents of the video. - 7.
+There'll be an online quiz every week due on Monday 11:59 PM Pacific time (except holidays), based on the contents of the lecture video this will be a multiple-choice quiz on Canvas and it will be auto-graded. - 6.
 During Karthik's office hours, he will only answer questions about the class lectures and/or problem solving sessions.
-No questions about the assignments will be answered during this time. - 8.
+No questions about the assignments will be answered during this time. - 7.
 Any questions on the assignments must be posted on Piazza as public notes, and must be addressed to all the "Instructors".
 These will be answered by TAs.
-No questions will be answered about the assignments 48 hours before the deadline.
-No solution code should be posted on Piazza or else you'll get a 0 for the assignment we have access to all your Github repositories and can look at your code if needed. - 9.
+No questions will be answered about the assignments within 48 hours of the deadline.
+No solution code should be posted on Piazza or else you'll get a 0 for the assignment we have access to all your Github repositories and can look at your code if needed. - 8.
 The labs will serve at TA office hours, and are the only way to get help with the assignments on a one-on-one basis.
-We will not set up any sessions outside of these lab times to help with the assignments. - 10.
+We will not set up any sessions outside of these lab times to help with the assignments.
+You need to start the assignments early if you want help during the lab times from the TAs. - 9.
 The assignments cumulatively build upon each other, so not turning in even a single assignment can adversely impact your grade for future assignments.
-No solutions will be released for the assignments. - 11.
+No solutions will be released for the assignments. - 10.
 Assignments will be done individually.
 You may not share code or discuss solutions with any other student working on the assignment.
 We reserve the right to call upon you to explain the details of your solution.
-Failure to do so will result in you getting a 0 for the assignment, and be considered academic misconduct. - 12.
-All deadlines are hard unless you have a documented emergency.
-In both cases, you may be called upon to produce documentation related to the nature of the emergency. - 13.
+Failure to do so will result in you getting a 0 for the assignment, and be considered academic misconduct. - 11.
+All deadlines are hard unless you have a documented emergency you may be called upon to produce documentation related to the nature of the emergency.
+Note that if you miss any component of the course, the weightage of that component will be moved to the final exam.
+There is no need to inform us in advance. - 12.
 There is to be no collaboration for quizzes, exams etc. any violation of this policy will be treated as academic misconduct, and dealt with accordingly.
-All exams, quizzes are open-book and open-notes. - 14.
+All exams, quizzes are open-book and open-notes. - 13.
 Finally, it is your responsibility to keep up with all course announcements, lectures and assignments.
 You are also expected to monitor Piazza on a regular basis.
 No email will be sent for any announcements.